 The Dagala Thousand Lakes Trek takes you on a journey across one of the most remote places in the world.
 The trek offers moderate terrain to explore, with very few sections that offer challenging inclines — you will be accompanied by a couple of guides who bring along their horses.

 As you ascend to Dagala’s peak (4,716 m), you will reach a few checkpoints that offer the clearest views of the world’s tallest peaks, including Jomolhari (7,326 m), Kanchenjunga (8,586 m) and Everest (8,848 m).
 Not to mention, you will also pass by a few of Dagala’s crystal clear lakes, whose water will move on to join several major regional waterways.

-Your trek is set in mountain wilderness, where no sign of permanent human settlement can be found.
-There is not a single village along the Dagala Thousand Lakes Trek per se, however you will encounter the semi-nomadic yak herders who make their camps in stone huts.
+Your trek is set in the mountain wilderness, where no sign of permanent human settlement can be found.
+There is not a single village along the Dagala Thousand Lakes Trek per se, however, you will encounter the semi-nomadic yak herders who make their camps in stone huts.

 THE LIFE OF SEMI-NOMADIC YAK HERDERS